YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-FUE may be possible with acne keloidalis nuchae, but only when the disease is quiet, the safe donor zone is usable, and the plan does not harvest through active inflamed or scarred nape skin.
-If the bumps are painful, draining, spreading, or repeatedly irritated by close haircuts, surgery should wait until the diagnosis and control are clearer.
+FUE may be possible with acne keloidalis nuchae, but only when the condition is quiet, the safe donor zone is usable, and the plan avoids active inflamed or scarred nape skin.
+If the bumps are painful, draining, spreading, crusted, or flaring after close haircuts, I do not treat it as a routine donor area.

 I slow this decision down because the risk is not only the visible bumps.
-The operation creates many small extraction wounds in the donor area.
-If the nape skin is already reactive or scarred, a careless plan can worsen the skin and spend donor hair that cannot be replaced later.
+FUE creates many small extraction wounds in the donor area.
+If the lower nape is already reactive or scarred, a poorly judged plan can worsen the skin and spend donor hair that cannot be replaced later.
+I do not start by asking how many grafts I can take.
+I first ask whether the scalp is ready to heal.

 Acne keloidalis nuchae, often shortened to AKN, usually affects the back of the scalp and the nape of the neck.
-The name can be confusing.
-It is not ordinary acne, and it is not always a true keloid scar.
+The name can be misleading.
+It is not ordinary acne, and the scars are not always true keloids.
 For transplant planning, what matters is that the affected skin can become inflamed, thickened, tender, and scarred around the follicles.

-From the patient side, the visible problem may be bumps at the lower hairline or a rough patch after haircuts.
-From the surgical side, the first question is whether that area overlaps the donor zone.
-FUE depends on small wounds healing predictably after extraction.
-Quiet skin is part of donor safety.
-If the nape is actively inflamed, the donor plan changes before the graft count is even discussed.
+From the outside, the main problem may look like bumps at the lower hairline or a rough patch after haircuts.
+Surgically, I first ask whether that area overlaps the donor zone.
+Quiet skin is part of donor safety because FUE depends on small wounds healing predictably after extraction.
+If the nape is active, the donor plan changes before the graft count is even discussed.
 A separate history of keloid scars after hair transplant surgery makes that review even more important.

 I separate the cosmetic complaint from the surgical decision.
 You may feel most embarrassed by the bumps, but my first responsibility is to decide whether surgery could make the condition harder to control.
 A dense transplant result is not useful if the donor skin becomes chronically irritated afterward.